am-derrick/downtown_shoppers/README.md

 - Enhance admin dashboard
 - Add user profiles and history

+🤔 Optional considerations before frontend integration:

+- API rate limiting to prevent abuse
+- Request logging for debugging
+- Better error responses for image uploads
+- System notifications (e.g., when new list is submitted)

 For the Admin Dashboard:
-- Yes, using Django's built-in admin with customizations would be more efficient
+- Use Django's built-in admin with customizations
-- We can enhance it gradually as needed
+- Enhance it gradually as needed
-- Keep it functional rather than overly complex

 For User Authentication:
 - Leverage Django's authentication system